-Trying to decide what goes into the BRD and what goes into the SRS can be a daunting task.
+Trying to decide what goes into the BRD and what goes into the SRS can be a difficult task.

-Here, I provide some guidance on how to make the judgement call.
+Here, I provide some guidance on how to make the judgment call.

 This video gives you a solid understanding of the difference between Business Requirements versus Software Specifications.

 Understand these differences to determine what goes in your Business Requirements Document (BRD) and what goes into your Software Requirements Specifications (SRS).

 In some companies the Software Requirements Specifications (SRS) are also known as Functional Requirements Document (FRD), depending on the company you work for.

 A Common Challenge Among New Business Analysts